danielebonfanti/template/README.md

 # template
-A set of project template
+A set of projects template